Reportage Censored

 The Censored Exhibition

-At the end of the Reportage photo festival the team behind the festival still felt like they needed to do something more about the censored photographs.
-During the festival Hyde Park played host to Photovile, a photo exhibition in shipping contains this would prove to the the ideal place to hold an exhibition of the censored photographs.
-It was held from Monday June 24 to Wednesday July 3.
+At the end of the Reportage Photo Festival, the team behind the festival still felt they needed to do more about the censored photographs.
+During the festival, Hyde Park played host to a ‘Photovile’-style photo exhibition in shipping containers that would prove to be the ideal place to hold an exhibition of censored photographs.
+It was held from Monday, June 24, to Wednesday, July 3.

-As part of the Exhibition there was a public talk from the Director of Photography at The Global Mail Mike Bowers, Oculi photographer David Maurice Smith, Reportage Festival Director Stephen Dupont, MP Amanda Fazio and Anna Maria Antoinette D'Addario.
+As part of the Exhibition, a public talk was held featuring Mike Bowers, the Director of Photography at The Global Mail, Oculi photographer David Maurice Smith, Reportage Festival Director Stephen Dupont, MP Amanda Fazio, and Anna MarAddario.
+The discussion revolved around the theme of censorship in photography, offering diverse perspectives and insights.

-The below clip is the short elegant speech that David made which sums it all up quite well.
+The clip below is David's short, elegant speech, which sums it all up quite well.